 Business: Manufacturing startup

-Process and Philosophy: The current CFO of this rapidly growing 60-person team previously ran the corporate card program for a huge company where managers were required to review every single transaction.
+Process and Philosophy: The CFO of this rapidly growing 60-person team previously ran the corporate card program for a huge company where managers were required to review every single transaction.
 That company ultimately decided manager approvals weren’t worth the time because they uncovered very little fraud.
-In his new position, the CFO’s focus is on empowering the sales and marketing teams to grow the company and on shaping a strong culture built on trust.
+In his current position, the CFO’s focus is on empowering the sales and marketing teams to grow the company and on shaping a strong culture built on trust.
 He manually spot checks a few reports every week, and if he uncovers any issues, he tries to determine whether the employee just needs coaching on policy or if there is a larger cultural mismatch at hand.

 Priorities: Maximize visibility; minimize controls (including time-consuming workflows) to the extent possible.